 These differing beliefs carry over into the professional realm.
 Margaret Heffernan, entrepreneur and author of Women On Top, says, “In general, I think women have different expectations projected on them.
 All leaders are expected to be competent, benevolent, consistent and to demonstrate integrity—that is the foundation of trust, without which it is hard or impossible to lead.
 But women also are expected to show that they care about the people working for them.
 To the degree that that isn’t visible, they are disliked or distrusted or both.”

 Society’s misguided perceptions and expectations are what make many women fear ambition.
 Ambitious women worry about being judged by society as a bad wife or a bad mother.
 Because studies show that men tend to avoid female partners with characteristics usually associated with professional ambition, single women fear being viewed as undesirable mates.
 Unfortunately, trying to appear more attractive to the opposite sex may hinder single women’s career progress.
-One study from researchers at the National Bureau of Economic Research found that young female professionals tend to play down their ambitions around men if they’re not in serious relationships.
+One study found that young female professionals tend to play down their ambitions around men if they’re not in serious relationships.
 According to another survey, nearly three-fourths of single women forewent a career opportunity because they didn’t want to seem too assertive or pushy.
 Compared to all other groups, single women reported being less likely to take on leadership roles, ask for a raise, make sales pitches and speak up at meetings.

 How can we change society’s distorted view of ambitious women?
 By creating new rules.
 In Debra Condren’s book, Ambition is Not a Dirty Word, she outlines eight “Ambitious Rules” that provide specific, innovative solutions to the everyday struggles women face.
 These include things like taking credit, deflecting detractors, and handling confrontation.
 Be brave.
 Be bold.
 Go after your dreams.
 Hold your head up high and don’t apologize for ambition or success.
 You owe it to yourself and the world to make the contribution you were born to make.
 And yes, you deserve it.